uqlibrary/technology-training/Git/GitHub/GitHub_intro.md

 * going to `Repository > Push`
 * or pressing `Ctrl + p`
 You can choose to keep your code private for now, and simply make it public later on.
 Click `Publish Repository`.

+You will see that the `Publish Repository` button has changed to `Fetch origin`. **Origin** refers to the online repository where you code is kept, you should click this before starting to work on code, just in case changes have been made elsewhere that you need to pull to the device you're working on.

 Let's have a look at what it looks like when we edit a file.